fcpeuro/riskified_ruby/README.md

 Ruby client for the [Riskified API](https://apiref.riskified.com) using [Faraday](https://github.com/technoweenie/faraday).
 Ruby > 2.0 is required.

+This Ruby client currently only supports the Sync flow.

 ## Installation

 Add this line to your application's Gemfile: